raul23/search-ebooks/README.rst

 persistent to speed up subsequent searches and since we are storing huge quantities of data (e.g. we can have thousands of ebooks to search from), a memory-based cache might not be suited.
-In order to avoid using too much disk space, you can set the cache size which by default it is set to 1 GB.
+In order to avoid using too much disk space, you can set the cache size with the ``--cache-size-limit``flag which by default it is set to 1 GB.

 As an example to see how much disk space you might need to cache one thousand ``.txt`` files all at once, let's say that on average each ``.txt`` file uses